 Make Your Life Count

 Robert Raikes in the late 18th Century did just that.
-Not many people know of him today but, in his time, few had heard of Sunday School either.
+You’ve probably never heard of him.
+Not many people have but, in his time, few had heard of Sunday School either.
 He decided to start a school for slum children and began a movement, which swept the world.
 It was the precursor to the British school system and has been the source of help and direction to thousands of young people around the world.
-His life made a difference to the world and if you have ever learned anything positive from Sunday School or for that matter any government school, then you can thank that man who, back in 1780, decided to do something rather than sit back and watch the world go by.
+His life made a difference to the world and if you have ever learned anything positive from Sunday School or for that matter any government school, then you can thank that man who, back in 1780, just 2 years after the first fleet arrived in Australia, decided to do something rather than sit back and watch the world go by.

-Two bothers were in school one day and were asked what they wanted out of life.
+You may have heard of this bloke.
+He and his bothers were in school one day and were asked what they wanted out of life.
 One brother said that he wanted to be rich.
 The other brother said he wanted to do something significant for God.
 The second brothers name was David Livingstone.
-He decided that his life would make a difference.
-Right then David decided to go to China as a missionary.
+He decided that his life would make a difference to others not just himself.
+Right then, David decided to go to China as a missionary.
 But with a war going on at the time, he never made it.

 Make Your Life Count – It’s not too Late.